An Update on the HOME Bill (S.100)

 • Towns must now establish zoning laws that enable at least 5 housing units per acre.

 • Towns cannot require more than 1 parking space per unit.
-You can learn more about parking minimums, and why they need to be removed, here.
+You can learn more about parking minimums and why they need to be removed.

-A note on Act 250: The state’s flagship environmental law was the source of much debate during the legislative session.
-You can read more about that here.
+The state's flagship environmental law was the source of much debate during the legislative session.
 All things being equal, developers tend to avoid triggering Act 250 when possible, as doing so would generate additional fees and regulatory hurdles.
-Initially, S.100 proposed more aggressive reforms.
-These were scaled back in favor of the following:

 • Priority Housing Projects in municipalities with more than 10,000 residents (there are 11 of these) are not subject to Act 250 review.